linuxtouchpad/website/README.md

 ## Contributing

 Feel free to add an issue and/or open a pull request if we've missed some important information.
+The website content is in the `gh-pages` branch of this repository.

 ## Discussion Forum